Intra-Bosnian Muslim War: Collapse of Western Bosnia

 On 26 July 1995, the Autonomous Province of Western Bosnia declared itself an independent Republic of Western Bosnia (RSB), signifying a complete political break from Izetbegović's government.
 On 4 August, the 5th Corps launched an offensive, successfully capturing Pećigrad.
 The advance of the 5th Corps encountered minimal resistance, as the Western Bosnian defence lines collapsed, resulting in the surrender of approximately 800 Western Bosnian soldiers.

 On 5 August 1995, Abdić expressed his willingness to negotiate with the central government.
 However, the 5th Corps was directed by Izetbegović to achieve a military victory over Western Bosnia.
 To minimise civilian casualties, the central government offered an amnesty to Western Bosnia on 9 August 1995.
 Abdić declined to surrender, stating his intention to remain with his people and advocating for negotiations through intermediaries, including General Michael Rose and Krešimir Zubak, the President of the Federation of Bosnia and Herzegovina.
 However, Izetbegović did not accept this proposal.

 Over time, Abdić's position became increasingly precarious.
 The only notable military success was achieved by the Western Bosnian 6th Brigade, which managed to disengage from the 5th Corps west of Pećigrad.
-The brigade subsequently retreated into the Republic of Serbian Krajina territory, knowing that the 5th Corps would not pursue them there.
+The brigade subsequently retreated into the territory of the Republic of Serbian Krajina, knowing that the 5th Corps would not pursue them there.
 However, this withdrawal contributed to a humanitarian crisis, as approximately 7,000 refugees accompanied the retreating forces, exacerbating already difficult conditions in Velika Kladuša.
 Consequently, around 50,000 civilians from Velika Kladuša sought refuge in the Republic of Serbian Krajina.

 On 12 August 1995, Paul Joachim von Stülpnagel, head of the European Union Monitoring Mission in Yugoslavia, travelled to Velika Kladuša to meet with Abdić.
 During the meeting, von Stülpnagel formed the impression that Abdić was not fully aware of the extent of the ongoing crisis.
 Shortly afterwards, Abdić held a telephone conference with international press representatives at a hotel in Zagreb.
 In an unexpected announcement, he proposed an interim solution for the Bihać pocket, suggesting a demilitarised zone under European Union supervision, similar to the arrangement in Mostar.
 According to historian Brendan O'Shea, this proposal was likely suggested to Abdić by von Stülpnagel acting independently.
 However, the central government of Bosnia and Herzegovina, having gained a military advantage, was unwilling to consider the proposal.